 Travelling zoos on the rise and animals increasingly at risk says animal protection charity

 Meerkats, monkeys, snakes and owls are just some of the animals used in the ‘mobile zoo’ industry, an industry which animal campaigners say is poorly regulated and puts animals at risk.
-New research carried out by the Captive Animals’ Protection Society, The Growth of the Mobile Zoo Industry suggests that the number of mobile zoos are on the rise and the charity is demanding a change in the law to protect the animals.
+New research carried out by the Freedom for Animals, The Growth of the Mobile Zoo Industry suggests that the number of mobile zoos are on the rise and the charity is demanding a change in the law to protect the animals.

 Animals in mobile zoos are transported to parties, schools, fairs, and other public events, with some businesses operating seven days a week.
 Over 187 mobile zoos have been identified, with 56 new mobile zoo businesses starting up since 2013.
 Over 3500 animals are being used although the charity fervently points out that this is based on minimum levels so the actual numbers are likely to be much higher.
 Campaigns Director for the charity, Nicola O’Brien says,